Radar picket: Replacement by OTH radar

 By 1965, the development of over-the-horizon radar (OTH) made the barrier forces obsolete, and the DERs and the AGR Guardians were retired.
 The EC-121s would be allocated to other roles.
 OTH radar also played a small part in the retirement of the obsolete Pinetree Line, Mid-Canada Line, and the AN/FPS-23 radars of the DEW Line.

 PIRAZ during Vietnam

 The final use of the radar picket concept by the US Navy was in the Vietnam War.
-The Gulf of Tonkin Positive Identification Radar Advisory Zone (PIRAZ) guided missile destroyer leaders (aka frigates, redesignated as cruisers in 1975) and cruisers provided significant air control and air defense in that war.
+The Gulf of Tonkin Positive Identification Radar Advisory Zone (PIRAZ) guided missile cruisers (and destroyer leaders aka frigates which would later be redesignated as cruisers in 1975) provided significant air control and air defense in that war.